Workers' Compensation as the Exclusive Remedy for Injuries

 Individual statutes vary, but some states allow separate lawsuits if the employer intentionally delays or improperly handles a workers' comp claim.
 Some states, including Hawaii, allow lawsuits for bad faith even if the claims were handled negligently (but not necessarily intentionally).
 California, meanwhile, does not allow bad faith tort claims but instead imposes fines and penalties against the offending employer.

 Do You Have a Claim Against Your Employer?
-Ask an Attorney for Free
+Talk to an Attorney

 Even the simplest of daily tasks can be more difficult than usual if you have been injured.
 So why would you pursue remedies for a work-related injury all on your own?
-If you have questions about whether workers' compensation is the exclusive remedy for your injury, ask an experienced workers' comp attorney today at no charge.
+If you have questions about whether workers' compensation is the exclusive remedy for your injury, an experienced workers' comp attorney can help.